reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ## What we learned this week

-* We learned that Unity takes care of most tasks related to graphics and audio for us, so we only have to add our assets and customise settings.
+* We learned that Unity takes care of most tasks related to graphics and audio for us.
+We only have to add our assets, wire things together and customise settings.

 * We learned the terms for the different components and assets that control graphics and audio in Unity.